DeadvLoper/results-summary-component/README.md

-# NFT Preview Card Component
+# Result summary Card Component

-This repository contains my solution for the Product Preview Card Component challenge from Frontend Mentor.
+This repository contains my solution for the Result summary Card Component challenge from Frontend Mentor.

 ## Challenge Description

-The challenge required building a responsive NFT preview card component.
+The challenge required building a responsive Result summary card component.
 The goal was to accurately replicate the provided design and ensure responsiveness across various screen sizes.

 ## Technologies Used